 You can start from Tabo after having breakfast and visiting the oldest monastery in Tabo.
 On the way to Kaza, visit the Dhangkar Monastery.
 You will not be able to visit Dhangkar lake as due to the presence of snow, either the trek will be snowbound and in any case, the Dhangkar lake will be frozen.

 The road to Pin Valley bifurcating from Atargoo will be blocked as Pin Valley gets cut off from the rest of the world in winters.
 So, skip it and reach Kaza.
 Do not forget to take some amazing pictures on this winter trip to Spiti in February between Kaza and Tabo.

 Day 5 – Kaza – Key – Kibber – Kaza

 On Day 5, you can visit Key Kibber villages.
 You will not be driving more than a couple of hrs overall in the day.
 Explore these high villages along with the recently opened highest bridge in Asia connecting Chichcham village to Kibber village.

 The frozen views of the valley from Key Monastery vantage point will be worth the pain you might have gone through over the last few days to reach Spiti Valley.
 It just blew me away at first sight when I did my first winter trip to Spiti Valley in March.
 But, I am sure Spiti in February will be equally interesting.

 Day 6 – Kaza – Langza – Komic – Hikkim

 This will be another day to hang out around Kaza.
 Mostly the roads to Langza – Komic – Hikkim are closed in winter months.
-So, that is one downside of visiting Spiti Valley in February or Spiti in winters.
-However, if you are feeling good you might drive to the most nearby road head to Langza and then attempt to trek to the Langza and Komic villages.
+So, that is one downside of visiting Spiti Valley in February or Spiti in winter.
+However, if you are feeling good, you might drive to the most nearby road head to Langza and then attempt to trek to the Langza and Komic villages.